Woof!

 Woof! is a British children's television series produced by Central Independent Television about the adventures of a boy who shapeshifts into a dog.
-It was based on the book by Allan Ahlberg.
-It was directed by David Cobham with the screenplay by Richard Fegen and Andrew Norriss who novelized the second, third and fourth series as Woof!
+Based on the book by Allan Ahlberg (who wrote several episodes of the series), it was directed and produced by David Cobham.
+Co-writers Richard Fegen and Andrew Norriss novelised the second, third and fourth series as Woof!
 The Tale Wags On, Woof!
 The Tale Gets Longer and Woof!
-A Twist in the Tale respectively.
+A Twist in the Tale, respectively.

 History

 The show was first broadcast in 1989.
 It starred Liza Goddard as teacher Mrs Jessop.
 Edward Fidoe played Eric Banks, the boy who turned into a dog (played by Pippin from Come Outside) of the same name.
 It also starred Thomas Aldwinckle as Eric's best friend Roy Ackerman, and later Sarah Smart as his new best friend Rachel Hobbs, who moves into Roy's old house.
 Filming was interrupted for a while when Smart suffered a broken leg.

 The show generally featured weekly escapades to do with the dog power.
-In the third series of Eric's run of episodes, a start at a plot arc was developed, with Eric suspecting the transition is caused by adrenaline as it happens when he is hot or excited, and meeting up with an adult named Bruce Bentley (played by Anthony Head) who has the same affliction when Eric wonders if it ever happened to anyone else.
-In the first series Eric's condition is caused by his younger sister Emily wanting a dog.
-Eric stopped transforming after he bought her a dog but he started again with his friend Roy wanting one too.
+In the third series of Eric's run of episodes, the start of a plot arc was developed, with Eric suspecting the transition be caused by adrenaline, as it happens when he is hot or excited, and meeting up with an adult named Bruce Bentley (played by Anthony Head), who has the same affliction when Eric wonders whether it ever happened to anyone else.
+In the first series, Eric's condition is caused by his younger sister Emily wanting a dog.
+Eric stopped transforming after he bought her a dog, but he started again with his friend Roy wanting one, too.